amari/UIKit/README.md

 A Objective-J implementation of Apple's UIKit Framework.
 Designed for Mobile App development with Objective-J and Cappuccino.

 # Design Goals
 Like UIKit is the replacement for AppKit on iOS devices, UIKit is aimed to be the equivalent for all touchscreen devices.
-However, the framework is going to allow for

 # Status
 Alpha Stage